Serious Sam VR: The Last Hope: Reception

 During its early access period, Serious Sam VR: The Last Hope was subject to a mixed reception.
 Jason Bohn of Hardcore Gamer lauded the game's gunplay and tense atmosphere but noted that, although common series elements were present, it did not feel like a "true entry" in the franchise.
 David Jagneaux of UploadVR welcomed the intensity of the gameplay and the sense of power presented by dual-wielding virtual guns.
-Alec Meer of Rock Paper Shotgun opined that the Serious Sam series' simple gameplay style was ideal for VR and that The Last Hope, therefore, formed one of the better VR shooters at the time, especially with the dual-wielding functionality.
+Alec Meer of Rock Paper Shotgun opined that the Serious Sam series's gameplay style was ideal for VR and that The Last Hope, therefore, formed one of the better VR shooters at the time, especially with the dual-wielding functionality.
 In contrast, Kevin Joyce of VRFocus labelled The Last Hope as "derivative" and "essentially another stand-and-shoot affair just like the many that already litter the HTC Vive software library".

 Upon release, Tal Blevins reviewed The Last Hope for UploadVR, praising the game's pace and stratagem.
 He also commended the visuals and variety of weapons and enemies.
 However, he criticised large disparities between the difficulty levels and faulted poor matchmaking and server errors in the multiplayer component.
 PC Gamer and Rock Paper Shotgun each included The Last Hope in their lists of best VR games in April 2020.